| |

 3. Repair & maintain instead of throwing away or letting dust

 Take a look at the things you own at the moment.
 Make a mental note if something needs to be repaired immediately and do so.
 The other ones take one at a time to get in the habit of maintaining your belongings to keep them in good condition.
-Value the things that you own.
-And if someday you want to sell your old bike you can ask for a higher price than when you have just left it to dust.
-If you don’t use something sell it.
-You get more money and more space.

 • Repair the clothes you own when they are torn up.
 If you wait too long they will be irreparable.
 Trust me.
 The smaller hole in your pants is easier to fix and the result is neater than trying to fix a bigger tear.